-Whether you’re starting out in the job market or interested in a new career, it’s a great idea to find out what’s in demand.
-The higher the demand, the easier it is to find training, certifications and good career opportunities.
-In the last couple of years, there has been a steady rise in demand for trained plumbers.
-While you might not have considered plumbing jobs until now, this career path has a lot to offer.
+Whether you’re new to the job market or interested in a new career, it’s a smart idea to look into what’s in demand.
+The higher the demand, the more likely it is to find training, certifications and strong career opportunities.
+In the last several years, there has been a sharp rise in demand for professional plumbers.
+While you may not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade offering an essential service, it’s frequently very easy for plumbers to enjoy steady work across the country.
-But if you’re still not sure, let’s take a closer look.
-We’ll learn more about the skills plumbers need and the services they’re expected to offer alongside typical salaries and benefits.
+As a skilled trade offering an essential service, it’s often very easy for plumbers to enjoy steady work throughout the country.
+But if you’re still on the fence, let’s take a closer look.
+We’ll review the skills plumbers need and the services they’re expected to provide alongside average salaries and benefits.
 With a little more information, you may better understand why plumbing jobs are in such high demand right now.

-What Services Do Plumbers Provide?
-What Skills Should They Have?
+What Are Plumbers Expected to Do?
+What Skillset Should They Have?

-When lots of people think of plumbers, they imagine residential services such as removing a clog or repairing a leaky pipe.
-While those skills are beneficial for many kinds of plumbers, their skills can include a much wider variety of services.
+When most people think of plumbers, they imagine residential services like draining a clog or repairing a leaky pipe.
+While those skills are vital for many types of plumbers, their duties can encompass a much broader variety of services.

-Their skill set includes a diverse set of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services may be for potable water, gas lines, wastewater and much more.
-Depending on the specific discipline, plumbers could also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!
+Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
+These services may be for drinking water, gas lines, wastewater and much more.
+Depending on the specific discipline, plumbers can also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-But whatever the plumber is working on, their job prioritizes keeping things flowing smoothly.
-Like other utilities, plumbing and piping systems are often required to function 24 hours a day.
-To sustain efficient and reliable plumbing, plumbers undergo training and professional certification.
+But whatever the plumber is trained for, their job is about keeping things flowing smoothly.
+Like other utilities, plumbing and piping systems are often required to work 24 hours a day.
+To sustain efficient and reliable plumbing, plumbers complete training and professional certification.

-What Is the Process for Becoming a Professional Plumber?
+What Are the Steps to Becoming a Professional Plumber?

-These apprenticeships are essentially a form of “plumbing school” and are set up to prepare you for full-time employment.
+These apprenticeships are essentially a form of “plumbing school” and are structured to prepare you for full-time employment.
 They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
-Depending on the program you participate in, these apprenticeships might take anywhere between 2 to 5 years to finish.
-This time is important to ensure apprentice plumbers have strong competency concerning the tools, procedures and safety precautions they need to get the job done efficiently.
+Depending on the program you enroll in, these apprenticeships might take anywhere around 2 to 5 years to finish.
+This time is vital to ensure apprentice plumbers have strong competency concerning the tools, procedures and safety precautions they need to get the job done properly.

 As plumbers become more experienced, they can improve their services through formal certification and accreditation programs.
-Through advanced education and testing, a plumber can become a journeyman and even a master at their trade.
+Through advanced education and testing, a plumber can become a journeyman and even a master in their field.
 With these higher certifications come more complex responsibilities, but an increase in available salaries and benefits as well.

 What Is the Average Salary for Plumbers?

-While the salary of plumbing jobs mostly depends on location and experience, averages typically hover around more than $50,000 per year.
-This will differ from state to state.
-An important distinction to make is that since plumbing careers frequently offer paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in a large number of other fields often have to wait until their education or training is over before they start receiving a salary and benefits.
+While the salary of plumbing jobs ultimately depends on location and experience, averages frequently hover around more than $50,000 each year.
+This will vary from state to state.
+A key distinction to make is that since plumbing careers often provide paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in many other fields often have to wait until their education or training is over before they start receiving a salary and benefits.

-What’s more, lots of plumbers provide emergency support for nights and weekends or take on extra projects for overtime pay.
-This bolsters compensation, especially for advanced skills and certifications.
+What’s more, many plumbers offer emergency support for nights and weekends or complete extra projects for overtime pay.
+This increases compensation, especially for specialized skills and certifications.
 And because plumbing is such an essential service, struggling to find stable work is rare.
-These things make a career as a professional plumber an excellent option for anyone seeking reliable and consistent work.
+These things make a career as a professional plumber an excellent option for people seeking reliable and consistent work.

-A plumber should be in good physical condition, as jobs often involve lifting heavy objects, standing for extended periods of time and navigating cramped spaces.
-And if a job takes place outdoors, poor or inclement weather can impact the process.
+A plumber should be in good physical condition, as jobs may involve lifting heavy objects, standing for long periods of time and navigating cramped spaces.
+And if a job is outdoors, poor or inclement weather can complicate the process.
 But by taking proper precautions, plumbers can avoid disruptions and ensure the benefits outweigh these concerns.

-Professional plumbers are trained experts who provide an invaluable service for countless homes, businesses and other commercial properties.
-It may be a lucrative career, especially for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
-Thanks to a variety of factors, plumbing jobs are likely to increase for years to come.
-If you elect to pursue a career as a professional plumber, getting a permanent position might be simpler than you think.
+Professional plumbers are trained experts who offer an invaluable service for countless homes, businesses and other commercial properties.
+It could be a lucrative career, particularly for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
+Thanks to a number of factors, plumbing jobs are likely to grow for years to come.
+If you decide to start a career as a professional plumber, getting a permanent position might be simpler than you think.

-There are lots of reasons plumbers are currently in high demand, including:
+There are lots of reasons plumbers are in high demand, including:

-- Plumbing systems are a needed utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
-As long as pipes, fixtures and plumbing systems need installation and servicing, trained plumbers will be there to help.
+- Plumbing systems are a necessary utility: Plumbing has existed for hundreds if not thousands of years, and that’s not going to change.
+As long as pipes, fixtures and plumbing systems require installation and servicing, trained plumbers will be there to help.

-- A larger number of construction and renovation projects: As construction winds back up, designing and installing new plumbing systems will too.
+- More construction and renovation projects: As construction starts back up, designing and installing new plumbing systems should too.
 Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.

-- The recent infrastructure stimulus package: The U.S. government recently passed a comprehensive stimulus package designed to improve key infrastructure like roads and utilities.
-As new piping is built or old piping is replaced, experienced plumbers will be leading the way.
+- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to bolster key infrastructure like roads and utilities.
+As new piping is built or old piping is replaced, expert plumbers will be leading the way.